qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 SUSE / openSUSE
 ---------------

-Latest stable and LTR packages called qgis and qgis-ltr are available in the following repositoies:
+Latest stable and LTR packages called qgis and qgis-ltr are available in the following repositories:

 Tumbleweed::